openstreetmap/iD/NOTES.md

 better performance than using them with SVG elements.
 For this reason, iD transforms a map-container element rather than a `g` element on panning movements.

+### Transforms in browsers

+Matrix transforms are significantly slower than `translate` in webkit but nearly equivalent in Firefox.
+Chrome is about 4x faster than Firefox with transforms.

+However, matrix transforms can also represent scale, and so they should be compared with transform + scale.
+If you add an identity scale (`scale(1, 1)`), then matrix and `translate scale` performance is similar in Chrome, though matrix still lags significantly in Safari and Firefox.

 ## SVG point rounding performance